| Company ProfilePerformInk April 9, 1999

 a lighthearted musical.
 It’s about youth turning to

+itself and fighting for its life.”
 Settle returned to Chicago to embark on Thirteenth Tribe’s

 latest epic project Blood Line.
 While serving as assistant